For District III director: Teri Quinn Gray

-Academic record: Jackson State University, B.S.
-(ACS Certified Chemistry), 1987; University of Maryland, College Park, Ph.D., analytical chemistry, 1994; NRC postdoctoral research associate, National Institute of Standards & Technology, 1995–97.
+Academic record: Jackson State University, BS (ACS Certified Chemistry), 1987; University of Maryland, College Park, PhD, analytical chemistry, 1994; National Research Council, postdoctoral research associate, National Institute of Standards and Technology, 1995–97.

-Honors: Order of the First State, Delaware, 2017; Strong, Smart & Bold Award, Girls Inc. Delaware, 2014; Willoughby Award for STEM Advocacy, Junior Achievement of Delaware, 2014; Woman of Achievement, Women of Color Research Sciences & Technology, Career Communications Group, 2003; Women in Science & Engineering Honoree, National Academies of Science & Engineering, 1994.
+Honors: Order of the First State, Delaware, 2017; Strong, Smart, and Bold Award, Girls Inc. of Delaware, 2014; Willoughby Award for STEM Advocacy, Junior Achievement of Delaware, 2014; Woman of Achievement, Women of Color Research Sciences and Technology, Career Communications Group, Inc., 2003; Women in Science and Engineering Honoree, National Academies of Science and Engineering, 1994.

-Member: Member of ACS since 1989; National Organization for the Professional Advancement of Black Chemists & Chemical Engineers; ACS divisions: Analytical Chemistry, Professional Relations, Agrochemicals, Business Development & Management.
+Member: Member of ACS since 1989.
+National Organization for the Professional Advancement of Black Chemists and Chemical Engineers.
+ACS Divisions: American Association of Chemistry Teachers; Analytical Chemistry; Professional Relations.

-Related activities: Delaware Campaign for Grade Level Reading, cochair, 2017–; Jobs for Delaware Graduates, Advisory Council, 2014–; Delaware STEM Council, cochair, 2012–; Delaware Foundation for Science & Math Education, 2010–; Delaware State Board of Education, president, and University of Delaware Board of Trustees, 2009–17; ACS Leadership Development Institute, invited speaker for the Young Leaders Track, 2014–16; U.S. Education Delivery Institute, board of directors, 2012–16; University of Maryland department of chemistry and biochemistry, Committee of Distinguished Advisors, 2011–13; Jackson State University, RISE External Advisory Committee, 2004–06; National Institutes of Health, Special Emphasis Review Panel, Chemistry & Biophysics SBIR/STTR, 2002–05; Heinz Center for Science, Economics & Environment, Citizen Science Experiment Working Group, 2004; University of Maryland, Baltimore County, mentor for the Meyerhoff Scholarship Program, 1997–2003.
+Related activities: Young Leaders Track, ACS Leadership Institute, invited speaker, 2014–18, 2020; Zip Code Wilmington, director, 2018–; Community Education Building, director, 2018–; Delaware Foundation for Science and Mathematics Education, 2010–; Delaware STEM Council, cochair, 2012–; Delaware State Board of Education, president, 2009–17; Delaware Campaign for Grade Level Reading, cochair, 2017–18; Jobs for Delaware Graduates, Advisory Council, 2014–17; University of Delaware Board of Trustees, 2009–17; US Education Delivery Institute, Board of Directors, 2012–16; Committee of Distinguished Advisors, Department of Chemistry & Biochemistry, University of Maryland, 2011–13; RISE External Advisory Committee, Jackson State University, 2004–06; Special Emphasis Review Panel, Chemistry and Biophysics SBIR/STTR, National Institutes of Health, 2002–05; Citizen Science Experiment Working Group, H. John Heinz III Center for Science, Economics, and the Environment, 2004; Meyerhoff Scholarship Program, University of Maryland, Baltimore County, mentor, 1997–2003.

 Gray’s statement